Lhongpei/PDHCG-Python/README.md

 ### Others

-- `run_example.jl` is an example of solving problems by using PDHCG.
-- `json2csv` is a utility to summarize all output files.
+- `json2csv.jl` is a utility to summarize all output files.

 ## License